Tiny-Foxes/JudgeFonts-by-MattMayuga/README.md

 **Colorfully Sekai**:
 Traverse through a Sekai with flying colors.
 Based on the judgment graphics that were used in Project Sekai: COLORFUL STAGE! feat.
 HATSUNE MIKU before the UI revamp in September 2023.

+**Sirius Dreams**:
+Want to make your dreams come true just like the girls who want to do so?
+And you want more than that?
+Well you can!
+Based on World Dai Star: Yume no Stellarium.
+Available in two variants: Standard (Perfect✦/Perfect/Great/from there on) and Regulation (Marvelous/Perfect/Great/from there on).

 **Dreams of the Band**:
 Make sure to bring your musical instruments for a poppin' party.
 Based on BanG Dream!
 Girls Band Party!.